 So...
 How Safe Is Des Moines Really?

-Des Moines is a reasonably safe city.
+Des Moines is a tale of two cities.

 How Does Des Moines Compare?